His briefing on Monday – The New York Times

 Thank you

-Mark Josephson and Eleanor Stanford for the break from the news.
+Mark Josephson and Eleanor Stanford provided the break from the news.
 Shira Ovide wrote today's Back Story.
 You can contact the team at [email protected]

 P.S.

 • We are listening to "The Daily,quot;.
-Our latest episode is a special edition about Tom Hanks; We hope it makes you feel better.
+Today's episode is about the economic threat from the coronavirus.

-• Here's today's Mini crossword puzzle and a clue: cheesy or cheesy (five letters).
+• Here's today's Mini Crossword, and a hint: Initialism for a remote employee (three letters).
 You can find all of our puzzles here.

-• Read in Spanish? 读 中文 吗？ You or your friends or family can also sign up for a daily briefing from The Times in Spanish or Chinese.
+• Read in Spanish? 读 中文 吗？ Sign up to receive a daily briefing from The Times in Spanish or Chinese.